alexdodonov/mezon-router/README.md

 $router->loadFromDisk('./cache/cache.php');
 ```

-But these methods have limitations - they can not dump and load closures because of obvious reasons
+But these methods have limitations - they can not dump and load closures because of obvious reasons.

 You can also warm cache without dumping: